Sony Xperia V

 The Sony Xperia V is a smartphone designed, developed and marketed by Sony Mobile.
 Presented initially on 29 August 2012 in Berlin, the Xperia V was released in December 2012 and belongs to Sony's handset line up of the second half of 2012, which includes the flagship Xperia T and the entry-level Xperia J. The 4.3 in device employs a 1280×720 (720p) pixel resolution display, a 1.5 GHz dual-core processor and a 13-megapixel camera, and an interchangeable battery while protected by a water-resistant outer skin.
 This is the first Sony Mobile's device alongside the Xperia J that does not feature the Sony Ericsson's liquid energy logo.

 Availability

 The device was officially announced by Sony on 29 August 2012 in Berlin along with the Xperia J and T. The device is water and dust resistant which is similar to the Xperia go and Xperia acro S. It was to be released during the fourth quarter of 2012.
+KDDI and Sony Mobile officially announced the localized Xperia VL SOL21 on October 17, 2012, followed by an initial market release in the Kanto and Okinawa regions on November 2, 2012, and expansion to remaining Japanese regions on November 9, 2012.

+On December 14, 2012 the Xperia V was released in Russia.
 As of January 2015, Sony has run out of replacement batteries in Hong Kong and is no long producing them, meaning it is no longer supporting the Xperia V.